C-Guard decoy launching system

 Continuous Decoy Development

-C-Guard relies on combat proven nonproprietary 130 mm NATO decoy ammunition.
-With more than 500 Soft Kill Weapon Systems in service relying on the 130 mm ammunition, supply and future development of new types of decoy ammunition is assured.
+C-Guard relies on combat proven nonproprietary 130 mm NATO SeaGnat compatible decoy ammunition.
+With more than 500 decoy launching systems in service from different manufacturers relying on the 130 mm ammunition, supply and future development of new types of decoy ammunition is assured.

 The fixed launcher design with 6 or 12 tubes in 3 or 4 directions on each side provides effective 360° coverage without risk of a mechanical failure in moving parts.